Parson: Anglicanism

-Legally, parish priests are separately given spiritual and temporal jurisdiction (they are instituted and inducted).
-The spiritual responsibility is termed the cure of souls, and one holding such a cure is a curate, which was also given to parish assistants, or assistant curates.
-The title parson, however, refers to the temporal jurisdiction over the churches and glebe.
-Depending on how the tithes were apportioned, a parson may be a rector or a vicar.
-A parish priest who received no tithes was legally a perpetual curate (to distinguish him from assistant curates).

-However, historically, many perpetual curates, as they were technically parsons (having temporal jurisdiction), preferred to use this latter title.
-This led to the term parson having three senses.
-It could refer to any cleric who was in charge of the parish church (rectors, vicars or perpetual curates) without distinction; it could, through actual use, refer simply to perpetual curates, or it could, through popular use, refer to any member of the clergy, even assistant curates.
-An Act of Parliament in 1868, changed the way that parochial clergy were paid, and permitted perpetual curates to be called vicars.
-This led to the rapid abandonment of the title parson in favour of vicar, to the extent that now, as previously for parson, the term vicar is often used for any cleric of the Church of England.
+Although often used colloquially to refer to any incumbent, in an official sense a parson is a rector.

 Ireland

 In Ulster, in the early 17th century, every parish had a vicar and a parson instead of a co-arb and an erenagh.
 The vicar, like the co-arb, was always in orders.
 He said the mass (‘serveth the cure’) and received a share of the tithes.
 The parson, like the erenagh, had a major portion of the tithes, maintained the church and provided hospitality.
 As he was not usually in clerical orders, his responsibilities were mainly temporal.

 However, there were differences in the divisions of the tithes between various dioceses in Tyrone.
 In the Diocese of Clogher, the vicar and the parson shared the tithes equally between them; in the Diocese of Derry, church income came from both tithes and the rental of church lands (‘temporalities’).
 The vicar and the parson each received one third of the tithes and paid an annual tribute to the bishop.
 In places where there was no parson, the erenagh continued to receive two thirds of the income in kind from the church lands, and delivered the balance, after defraying maintenance, to the bishop in cash as a yearly rental.
 In other places, the parson, the vicar and the erenagh shared the costs of church repairs equally between them.
 In the Diocese of Armagh the parson received two-thirds of the tithes and the vicar one third.
 The archbishop and the erenagh impropriated no part thereof because they received the entire income from the termon lands.